mattbasta/client-performance-handbook/06-javascript/defer,_async,_both,_neither.md

 The `async` attribute is similar to the `defer` attribute, but the scripts may be executed at wildly different times.
 Unlike `defer`, scripts loaded with `async` are not executed in the order that they appear on the page.
 Instead, they are executed immediately after they are downloaded.

 - Scripts with `async` will not wait until the DOM has finished parsing.
-Consequently, these scripts
+Consequently, these scripts may run before `DOMContentLoaded` and `load`.
 - Scripts with `async` will run out-of-order.
 - `DOMContentLoaded` will not wait for `async` scripts to download or execute, though the `load` event will.